dhooper6430/danslights/README.md

 ## Project Structure

 *   `docs/`: The public-facing website code (HTML/CSS/JS) for GitHub Pages.
-*   `device/`: The Python collector script.
-It polls the sensor device and uploads data to Google Sheets.
+*   `signals-collector/`: The Python collector script for the Baldrick Signals Board.
+It polls the device and uploads data to Google Sheets.

 ---

-## Device Collector Setup
+## Signals Collector Setup

-This section describes how to set up the data collector on a Raspberry Pi or similar Linux device.
+This section describes how to set up the `signals-collector` on a Raspberry Pi or similar Linux device to interface with the Baldrick Signals Board.

 ### 1. Prerequisites
 *   A Raspberry Pi (or any Linux server/computer) with Python 3.7+.
-*   Network access to the sensor device (default IP: `192.168.100.80`).
+*   Network access to the Baldrick Signals Board (default IP: `192.168.100.80`).
 *   A Google Cloud Service Account with Google Sheets API enabled.

 ### 2. Quick Installation (Automated)